Manage media assets

 Prerequisite

-HCL DAM CF181 or higher should be installed and configured for the HCL Digital Experience (HCL DX) 9.5 Container Release update, following these instructions in the Install the HCL DX 9.5 Container components topic.
+Ensure HCL DAM CF181 or higher is installed and configured for the HCL Digital Experience (HCL DX) 9.5 Container Release update.
+For more information, refer to Install the HCL DX 9.5 Container components.

 Viewing supported file formats